TracyGJG/utilities/README.md

 ### Parameters

-- min - lower boundry of the range.
+- max - one more than the upper boundry of the range.
-- max - upper boundry of the range.
+- min - lower boundry of the range (defaulted to 0.)
 - step - size of the interval between values in the range (defaulted to 1.)

 ### Return Value